Path length: 25.1 miles

 County: Harris, Liberty

 There was significant damage though especially in NE Houston.
 A total of 12 homes, 18 mobile homes and 13 small businesses were destroyed.
+Another 125+ homes had some other degree of damage.
 There were 40 injuries and sadly one fatality.
 Billy D. Hester, a superintendent for a construction company, was killed in his pickup truck and he tried to outrun the tornado.
 It lifted his truck and hurled it into an oak tree.

 We gathered information for this event from the SPC & NCDC Databases, the December 1977 Storm Data Publication and Thomas Grazulis in Significant Tornadoes and found the following differences: